remy-guillermin/WACCM-Analysis/Output/Analysis.md

 </div>

 We can see a tendency for the error magnitude to be lower when the index is high, i.e. the geomagnetic storm is strong.

-> [!IMPORTANT]
-> Add more different strong geomagnetic events to see if this tendency became more or less visible.
->
-> It is possible to add either different years apart from 2004, 2008 and 2011 that I used in the first place, or different location for the known geomagnetic storms during these years.

 <div align="center">
   <img src="Figures/all/HP30-gradient.png" alt="Hp30 gradient">